-- Mid-October - Call for applications closes.
-Long-listed applicants are selected and informed, and AAAS interviews long-listed applicants.
+- Early fall - Long-listed applicants are selected and informed, and AAAS interviews long-listed applicants.

 - Early October - Short-listed applicants are selected and informed, and interview with AAAS panel.

-- Early December - Initial class of Fellows are selected and informed
+- November - Class of 2019 Fellows are selected and informed.

 - January - Fellowship year begins with training at AAAS headquarters - all Fellows are expected to attend.